CarloWood/boolean-expression/README.md

 are taken care of my <tt>cwm4</tt>, except for linking which works as usual;

-for example, a module that defines a
+for example, a (single threaded) module that defines a

 <pre>
 bin_PROGRAMS = foobar